itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/auto-curseforge.md

 For mod, modpacks, and world files that are not allowed for automated download, the container path `/downloads` can be attached and matching files will be retrieved from there.
 The subdirectories `mods`, `modpacks`, and `worlds` will also be checked accordingly.
 To change the source location of downloaded files, set `CF_DOWNLOADS_REPO` to an existing container path.
 To disable this feature, set `CF_DOWNLOADS_REPO` to an empty string.

+!!! note "Mods need download report"
+    A file called `MODS_NEED_DOWNLOAD.txt` will be created in the `/data` directory that lists the mods that need to be manually downloaded and where to get them.

 If you wish to use a unpublished modpack zip, set the container path to the file in `CF_MODPACK_ZIP`.
 Similarly, the container path to a modpack manifest JSON can be passed to `CF_MODPACK_MANIFEST`.
 In either case, **the modpack slug or page URL must still be provided**.

 The latest file will be located and used by default, but if a specific version is desired you can use one of the following options.
 With any of these options **do not select a server file** -- they lack the required manifest and defeat the ability to consistently automate startup.